-A total of four lake, six stream, and one precipitation site was used to collect water quality information (Figure 6.1; Table 6.1).
+A total of four lake, six stream, and one precipitation sites were used to collect water quality information (Figure 5.1; Table 5.1).
 For each lake and stream site, surface water samples were collected by triple rinsing with the targeted water from the before sampling.
 Surface water samples were obtained from a depth of 0.15 to 0.3 m below the water's surface, while bottom lake water samples were collected 1.0 m above the sediment with the use of a Van Dorn sampler.
-Samples were then sent to Caduceon Environmental Laboratories for chemical analysis, including Chloride (Cl), Nitrite-N (NO2-N), Nitrate-Nitrogen (NO3-N), Ammonia-Nitrogen (NH3-N), Total Kjeldahl Nitrogen (TKN), Total Phosphorus (TP), and Total Suspended Solids (TSS).
+Samples were then sent to an accredited environmental laboratory for chemical analysis, including Chloride (Cl), Nitrite-N (NO2-N), Nitrate-Nitrogen (NO3-N), Ammonia-Nitrogen (NH3-N), Total Kjeldahl Nitrogen (TKN), Total Phosphorus (TP), and Total Suspended Solids (TSS).

-Water quality for precipitation samples were collected through a precipitation collected outfitted with coarse 18 by 16 mesh.
+Water quality for precipitation samples were collected through a coarse 18 by 16 mm mesh.